 First graders are just starting to move away from stick figures and into more advanced drawing.
 Hit the link for a step-by-step tutorial that even little ones can follow with oil pastels.

-Learn more: Art Projects for Kids/Draw a Fox
+Learn more: Draw a Fox from Art Projects for Kids

 49. Color blend on bottle prints